Implicit memory: Development

-Some of the child's primary experiences are positive and essential for the physical and mental growth of the child.
-Others may be traumatic: neglect, parental inadequacy or possible mental illness, physical or psychological violence, child abuse, even of a sexual nature, as well as the constant frustrations and disillusionments that lead the child to organize their defences and boost their phantasies.
-All these experiences cannot be repressed because the hippocampus, necessary for the explicit memory, which is in turn indispensable for repression, is not mature in early infancy (R. Joseph, 1996; Siegel, 1999).
-On the contrary, the amygdala, which promotes the organization of the implicit memory, undergoes an earlier maturation (R. Joseph, 1996).
-Therefore, these early experiences, including those that concern the organization of language, can only be deposited in this latter form of memory and they contribute to the formation of an early unrepressed unconscious nucleus of the self (Mancia, 2003a, in press).
+Childhood is when knowledge representation grows quickly.
+New concepts are formed from experience through poorly understood inductive processes.
+Word knowledge grows rapidly, perhaps at one a day.
+These processes are currently poorly understood, and may be unconscious.

 Although the explicit–implicit distinction was introduced during the 1980s, the sort of contrast that it captures is not new; related distinctions between conscious and unconscious memories, to take just one example, have been around for more than a century (for historical considerations, see Roediger, 1990b; Schacter, 1987).
 The critical development during the past decade has been the systematic demonstration, exploration, and attempted explanation of dissociations between explicit and implicit memory.
 Some of these dissociations have been provided by experiments demonstrating that brain-damaged amnesic patients with severe impairments of explicit memory can exhibit intact implicit memory; others come from studies showing that specific experimental variables produce different and even opposite effects on explicit and implicit memory tasks.

 The discovery of implicit memory was made by Warrington and Weiskrantz (1974) who studied with priming experiments patients affected by Korsakov's amnesia, in which the structures of explicit memory are damaged.
 Subsequently, the procedural dimension of implicit memory has been confirmed.
 As well as this, the emotional and affective dimension of implicit memory is of particular interest for psychoanalysis.
 It is linked to the earliest, most significant experiences of the infant with the mother and the surrounding environment.